sofia4009/Oral-disease/README.md

   - use the following deep neural network models for training, testing and comparing their performance:
     - ResNet18, ResNet50, ConvNeXt, EfficientNetB0, Transformers (i.e., ViT)
   - use categorical cross entropy as the loss function and f1_score as evaluation metric
+  - Models are trained using KaggleDS dataset and the validation is performed using KaggleDS dataset

 2- Description of Train_Test_GoogleDS:
 Classification of a dataset named GoogleDS from Google